mkuegeler/nginxapp/README.md

 # nginxapp
 This repository provides a simple web app based on **nginx:alpine**.
 It runs in a Docker container or a Kubernetes cluster.
 The initial version comes with just one static "index.html" file in the the "/app" folder.
 The first section of the script defines global variables used in the script.

+## Running the app in simple Docker container.
+The script "app.sh" provides common Docker commands.
+Type "./app.sh" for help.

 ````bash
 # 1. Set variables
 REPO="mkuegeler/nginxapp:latest"